Teamwork makes the deal work. (Or does it?)

 Use Team Selling Wisely to Shorten Sales Cycles

 One good way to shorten a sales cycle?
 Create a sales process based on repeatability and efficiency.
-It’s not about skipping steps—it’s about making them more efficient.
+It’s not about skipping steps but making them more efficient.

-And when the right criteria are met, team selling might be the best way for you to do that.
+When the right criteria are met, team selling might be the best way to achieve that.

-Bringing in diverse expertise, with unique knowledge and skill sets, can tackle objections quickly—and push prospects toward the close.
+Bringing diverse expertise with unique knowledge and skill sets can quickly tackle objections and push prospects toward the close.
 It can absolutely save you time.

 Or, it can waste it—if your structure isn’t up to snuff and communication gets sloppy.

-And so, before rallying the troops, sign up for a free trial of Close.
-With robust features and streamlining tools, we know we’re a great partner to support your collaboration and team selling efforts.
+So, before rallying the troops, sign up for a free trial of Close.
+With robust features and streamlining tools, we know we’re a great partner for your collaboration and team selling efforts.

 You’ve got this! 👊